 - 1. General - 1.1.
-The dummies prescribed in this Regulation are described in this Annex, in technical drawings held by First Technology Safety Systems and in the user manuals delivered with the dummies. - 1.2.
+The dummies prescribed in this Regulation are described in this Annex, in technical drawings held by Humanetics Innovative Solutions Inc. and in the user manuals delivered with the dummies. - 1.2.
 Alternative dummies may be used provided that: - 1.2.1. their equivalence can be demonstrated to the satisfaction of the competent authority, and - 1.2.2. their use is recorded in the test report, and in the communication form described in Annex 1 to this Regulation. - 2.
 Description of the Dummies - 2.1.
-The dimensions and masses of the Q0, Q1, Q1.5, Q3 and Q6 [and Q10] dummies described below are based on the anthropometry of 50th per centile children aged 0, 1, 1.5, 3 and 6 [and 10.5] years respectively. - 2.2.
-The dummies consist of a metal and plastic skeleton covered with plastic skinned foam parts to complete body components. - 2.3.
-For an overview of the dummies, see below:
+The dimensions and masses of the Q0, Q1, Q1.5, Q3, Q6 and Q10 dummies described below are based on the anthropometry of 50th per centile children aged 0, 1, 1.5, 3, 6 and 10.5 years respectively. - 2.2.
+The dummies consist of a metal and plastic skeleton covered with plastic skinned foam parts to complete body components. - 3.
+Construction - 3.1.
+Head